moddyz/CXXTemplate/README.md

 Basic template which can be used as a starting point for a new CMake-based C++ project.

+This project also serves as an aggregation of useful CMake functionality.

 ## Usage

 A find and replace of "CMakeTemplate" with your project name will update relevant tokens to be specific to a project, ie: